I’m struggling to find a job.

 Many states and localities have Emergency Rental Assistance programs that provide qualifying individuals with money while funds last.
 Use this map to find them.

 The good news is that you do not have to move out if you cannot pay rent due to coronavirus, even though you will likely need to pay your rent back in the future.
-This is because most people enjoy two levels of protection for nonpayment of rent during the pandemic, both local and national.
-Learn more about protections in your state and nationally from the CDC, and be sure to follow the necessary steps to take advantage of these protections (like sending this declaration to your landlord from the CDC).
+This is because you likely enjoy two levels of eviction protection, local and national.
+Learn more about protections in your state and nationally.

 If you receive anything in writing from your landlord, do not sign or respond to it before getting legal advice.
 Contact 211 if you need help finding legal assistance in your area for housing issues.